Odyssey Info

 praise from teacher

-The following is a quick look at the general topics that will be covered and when:
+The following is a quick look at the general topics that were covered and when during the first semester::

 I. In Search of American Roots